 We need, e.g., to place the 'Billing address' block first and the 'Shipping address' block next to it.

-• Locate the common/order/invoice/parts/bottom.address.shipping.twig template in the Template tree.
+For this purpose:- Locate the - common/order/invoice/parts/bottom.address.shipping.twigtemplate in the Template tree.

-• To switch the 'Shipping Address' and 'Billing Address' blocks:
+- To switch the 'Shipping Address' and 'Billing Address' blocks: - Find the following line in the - common/order/invoice/parts/bottom.twigtemplate

 {% if this.order.isShippingSectionVisible() %} S{% endif %}